h2oai/h2o-3/h2o-docs/src/product/automl.rst

 -  **How do I save AutoML runs?**

   Rather than saving an AutoML object itself, currently, the best thing to do is to save the models you want to keep, individually.
 A utility for saving all of the models at once will be added in a future release.

--  **Why is there no Stacked Ensemble on my Leaderboard?**

-  Currently, Stacked Ensembles supports binary classficiation and regression, but not multi-class classification, although multi-class support is in `development <https://0xdata.atlassian.net/browse/PUBDEV-3960>`__.
-So if your leaderboard is missing a Stacked Ensemble, the reason is likely that you are performing multi-class classification and it's not meant to be there.

 Additional Information